City of Springfield Environmental Services will perform sanitary sewer smoke testing in portions of the Rountree, Delaware, Phelps Grove and…

 Each year, neighborhood clean-ups serve approximately 900 households and remove over 175 tons of bulk waste (furniture, mattresses, etc.) and brush from Springfield neighborhoods.
 The clean-ups take place outside, rain or shine.
 Items accepted are trash, brush, leaves and metal.
 Curbside pickup is available, however, fees may apply.
 To schedule a curbside pickup, please contact Peggy Wise at 417-860-8990.

-Meetings are the 3rd Tuesday of each month @ 7 p.m. @ University Heights Baptist Church.
+Meetings are the third Tuesday of each month at 7 p.m. at University Heights Baptist Church.